BitcoinUnlimited/BitcoinUnlimited/doc/gitian-building.md

 Gitian build
 ============

-This is guide take for granted that you are using Ubuntu bionic 18.04 as host OS. the aim of the document is to be able to produce deterministic binaries using gitian-tools and docker containers.
+This guide takes for granted that you are using Ubuntu Bionic 18.04 as host OS. the aim of the document is to be able to produce deterministic binaries using gitian-tools and docker containers.

 Prerequisite